iSHAREScheme/iSHARESatellite/INSTALL.md

     postgres_connection_url: postgresql://admin:adminpw@app-postgres:5432/ishare?sslmode=disable
 ```

-Change the password adminpw in connection string with password configured in docker-compose-mw.yaml.

-Open app-mw-config-template.yaml file in a text editor and look for the below snippet:
+Open *app-mw-config-template.yaml* file in a text editor.
+Locate the `postgres_connection_url` subsection.
+Change the `adminpw` part of the string to the passwords you configured two snippets above; in the `docker-compose-mw-template.yaml` file.
+Look at the below snippet for reference:

 ```yaml
 ishareConfig: